 The martial art most criticized for losing combat effectiveness, Taijiquan, is proof that transforming your art from violence to personal development is effective.
 Taijiquan is the most practiced, studied, and taught martial art in the world.

 Finally, the genesis of this article is the gun violence epidemic in America.
-While the political class are discussing the value and rights of gun ownership, I see a different problem.
+While the political class is discussing the value and rights of gun ownership, I see a different problem.
 While your fear feels real, the enemy is imagined.
 The good news is that if you approach genuine martial art practice with a full heart, the enemy and the fear will vanish.
 I could be wrong, but I doubt the lone gunman spent an extended time practicing the martial arts for personal development.

 In the modern world, we need martial art training to fight our sloth, our stress, our distractions, and our boredom.
 Our challenge, my challenge, is to present the arts in a way that will create that engagement.